 Family types that cannot be supplanted include:

-- Active Duty Military/Coast Guard with Full-Time Working Spouse
+• Active Duty Military with Full-Time Working Spouse

-- Guard/Reserve on Active Duty or Inactive Duty Training Status with Full-Time Working Spouse
+• Guard and Reserve on Active Duty with Full-Time Working Spouse

 Family types that may be supplanted include:

-- Active Duty Military/Active Duty Coast Guard with a part-time working spouse, a spouse seeking employment, a student spouse, or a non-working spouse
+• Active Duty Military with a part-time working spouse, a spouse seeking employment, a student spouse, or a non-working spouse

-- Guard/Reserve on Active Duty or Inactive Duty Training Status with a part-time working spouse, a spouse seeking employment, a student spouse, or a non-working spouse
+• Guard and Reserve on Active Duty with a part-time working spouse, a spouse seeking employment, a student spouse, or a non-working spouse

-- Other eligible patrons (Deactivated Guard/Reserve Personnel, Other Federal Employees, and Military Retirees)
+• Other eligible patrons (Deactivated Guard/Reserve Personnel, Inactive Guard/Reserve in a Training Status, Other Federal Employees, and Military Retirees)

 For more details about supplanting, review the Military Family Types and DoD Priority – Supplanting Matrix handout.